AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/eventhub.md

 ## Use a virtual network to connect to [!DNL Event Hubs] to Platform

 You can set up a virtual network to connect [!DNL Event Hubs] to Platform while having your firewall measures enabled.
-To set up a virtual network, you must update the **request body** to the JSON below, when authenticating to [!DNL Azure] and establishing a network rule set for your [!DNL Event Hubs] namespace.

 To set up a virtual network, head to this [[!DNL Event Hubs] network rule set document](https://docs.microsoft.com/en-us/rest/api/eventhub/preview/namespaces-network-rule-set/create-or-update-network-rule-set#code-try-0) and then select **Try It** from the REST API panel.
 Next, authenticate your [!DNL Azure] account using your credentials and then select the [!DNL Event Hubs] namespace, resource group, and subscription that you want to bring to Platform.

 Once set up, update the **request body** with the JSON that corresponds to your network region, from the list below: